briansmith80/bceReferralPortal/readme.md

 ## About bceReferralPortal

-Referral Project for Blythedale Coastal Estate - Allows users and agents to register and submit there referrals.
+Referral Project is for Blythedale Coastal Estate - Allows users and agents to register and submit there referrals.

 - [Blythedale Coastal Estate - Website](http://blythedale.co.za/).
 - [Laravel](https://laravel.com/).